Example

 Self-Selection in Insurance Contracts

-Self-selection is the process by which individuals sort themselves into groups based on their private information, in response to choices offered by an uninformed party.
-In insurance, when offered a menu of contracts (e.g., high-deductible/low-premium vs. low-deductible/high-premium), high-risk individuals tend to choose the low-deductible plan, while low-risk individuals choose the high-deductible plan.
+In the insurance market, self-selection occurs when individuals sort themselves into different coverage plans based on their private information in response to choices offered by an uninformed party.
+For example, when an insurer offers a menu of contracts (e.g., high-deductible/low-premium vs. low-deductible/high-premium), high-risk individuals tend to choose the low-deductible plan, while low-risk individuals choose the high-deductible plan.
 This behavior reveals their hidden risk type to the insurer.

 0